 In any case, if I was remotely considering the purchase of a water treatment machine, I would certainly not choose a company that was deceptive or condoned this deception from the outset.

 So if they call you, hang up.
 I should have.

-Review about: Rainsoft Sales Representative.
+Product or Service Mentioned: Rainsoft Sales Representative.

 Reason of review: Deceptive Practice.

 Preferred solution: I want the $175, which when added to the $25 from Home Depot, I was supposed to get for listening to a presentation..